joe-arul/joe-arul.github.io/_pages/experience.md

 > Research Work:

-- Trained LLMs to detect anomalous (text) commands in security logs with 30% better accuracy than existing solutions on the market.
-(Paper in peer review process)
+- Trained LLMs to detect anomalous commands in security logs with 30% better accuracy than existing solutions on the market.
 - Wrote optimized versions of activation functions in C++ curated to each problem and improved prediction processing speed by 72%.
 - Built callable APIs in Python to be used for model inference and report generation.